-Yet China's voracious energy demand puts all in perspective.
-In 2020 China needed 40,170 TWh of energy - only 15% was met by 'renewables' (in China can include current-generation nuclear).
-Not far off, was a US, where of 23,927 TWh needed, only 17%-20% was met by renewables.
-With Europe only somewhat ahead of them 2020, there's been so much room for improvement all 3 major places.
-Especially coal - where China is the undisputed pejorative 'king of coal'.
-But before a rich US or UK climb up on their 'burning-less-coal' grandstands - they, like Europe are burning immense amounts of oil for transport.
+China's voracious energy demand puts that in perspective.
+In 2020 China needed 40,170 TWh of energy - only 15% was met by 'renewables' (which in China can be current-generation nuclear).
+Not far off was US, where of 23,927 TWh needed, only 17%-20% was met by renewables.
+With Europe's % only a bit ahead of both 2020, there was so much room for improvement all 3 major places.
+Especially coal - where China is undisputed pejorative 'king of coal'.
+But before rich US or UK climbs up to crow on their 'uses-less-coal' grandstand - they like Europe are burning immense amounts of oil for transport.
 Natural gas for power.
-And with 2022 war, coal demand jumped globally on spiking costs of natural gas.
-Thus 3 fossils still: natural gas, oil, and far too often coal - now overshadow the world's energy mix.
+And after war in 2022, coal use jumped globally on spiking costs of natural gas.
+Thus 3 fossils: oil, natural gas and far too often still coal - today overshadow our world's energy mix.

-Seen below is how 5 big economies fared lately.
-In dull colours, charcoal, brown & gray, it's clear the 3 fossils still were dominating at left, in 2020.
-Meanwhile at right, bright colours light and dark blues & pink, we can see solar, wind & hydro with mild penetration near 20% in 2020 - though growing.
-That leaves (way too) much room to improve (as Rome burns):
+See below how 5 big economies fared lately.
+In dull colours charcoal, brown & gray, it's clear 3 fossils still dominated at left, 2020.
+Meanwhile at right, in bright colours of blues & pink, we can see solar, wind, hydro (also nuclear) with just mild penetration near 20% in 2020 - though growing.
+That leaves us (way too) much room to improve (as Rome burns):